rainlanguage/arb-bot/README.md

 - `-r` or `--rpc`, RPC URL(s) that will be provider for interacting with evm, use different providers if more than 1 is specified to prevent banning.
 Will override the 'RPC_URL' in env variables
 - `--arb-address`, Address of the deployed arb contract, Will override the 'ARB_ADDRESS' in env variables
 - `--generic-arb-address`, Address of the deployed generic arb contract to perform inter-orderbook clears, Will override the 'GENERIC_ARB_ADDRESS' in env variables
+-- `--bot-min-balance` The minimum gas token balance the bot wallet must have.
+Will override the 'BOT_MIN_BALANCE' in env variables

 as well as at least one or both of below arguments: